Uniform in time estimates for the weak error of the Euler method for SDEs and a Pathwise Approach to Derivative Estimates for Diffusion Semigroups: Introduction

 We also discuss the relation between i), ii) and some Lyapunov-type conditions; we do this in detail in Note \ref{note:Lyapunov} and there we will be also more precise about the relation between our results and results based on Lyapunov conditions that can be found in the literature.
 For the time being let us just notice that in this paper we provide examples to show that Lyapunov conditions are not sufficient in order for \eqref{stronguniform} to hold -- we do this both in the case in which the noise in the SDE is degenerate (see Example \ref{ex:circlewithconfinement}) and when it is non-degenerate (see Example \ref{ex:xcubed}).
 As proven in \cite[Section 3]{TalayTubaro}, under some assumptions on the coefficients of the SDE, Lyapunov conditions (for example of the type \eqref{eq:Lyapcond}) are sufficient to obtain ii) (i.e. boundedness of some moments of the Euler approximation); however, as we have already said, they are not sufficient to obtain \eqref{stronguniform}.
 Viceversa, Lyapunov conditions are also not necessary in order to obtain uniform approximations, see Note \ref{note:Lyapunov} for clarifications.

-Let us now comment more on point ii).
+Let us now comment more on point i).
 Assuming that $V$ is some direction\footnote{More precisely, $V$ is a vector field on $\R^N$ and, as we will recall in Section \ref{sec2}, there exists a canonical identification between vector fields and first order differential operators, see \eqref{ID}.} along which the semigroup $\cP_t$ is differentiable (so that the LHS of \eqref{expdecayintro} below makes sense), we will give conditions in order for estimates of the following type to hold

-for some constant $c>0$ (which depends on $f$), see Theorem \ref{prop:OAC} and Theorem \ref{prop:LOAChd}.
+for some constant $c>0$ (which depends on $f$), see Theorem \ref{prop:OAC} and Theorem \ref{prop:LOAChd}, and for some appropriate positive function $u$ to be introduced in Section \ref{sec:DonskerVaradhan} below.
 We note in passing that estimates of the form \eqref{expdecayintro} are more general than those required in Section \ref{sec:Eulerestimate}, see \eqref{eq:expdecayuptoorder4nonuniform}, for Theorem \ref{thm:globalerror} to hold; indeed (because Theorem \ref{thm:globalerror} refers to elliptic SDEs), in that context only derivative estimates in the coordinate directions are needed.
 The bound \eqref{expdecayintro} is more general in the sense that $V$ can be any direction and we will further clarify the relation between \eqref{expdecayintro} and \eqref{eq:expdecayuptoorder4nonuniform} in Note \ref{Note:ellipticity}.

 The study of derivative estimates for Markov semigroups has a long history and it has been tackled by using various approaches, see e.g. \cite{Lunardi, Priola, Dragoni, Bakry, mythesis} and references therein.
 As is well-known, without any quantitative conditions on the vector fields appearing in \eqref{SDE} (i.e. if only ellipticity/hypoellipticity or other regularity assumptions are made), only the following smoothing-type estimates hold